rijajir/rijajir/README.md

 Data Scientist, Data Analyst, & Machine Learning Engineer from Indonesia
 ---------------------------------------

-Currently a student at the Data Science Bootcamp at dibimbing.id learning for self-development and skills related to industries.
-Becoming a Data Scientist and Analyst enthusiast who actively works on various B2C/B2B projects such as e-commerce, banking, fintech, hospitality/tourism, retail, etc. Proficient in designing and managing databases using SQL in Dbeaver, PostgreSQL, MySQL, and Google Big Query.
-Expert in using Excel or Python in IDEs such as Jupyter, Anaconda, and Visual Studio Code to explore, clean, manipulate, transform, and interpret complex data.
-Expert in data analysis using the EDA (Exploratory Data Analytics) and Hypothesis Testing Concepts to make data clearer and more robust.
-Creating high-level dashboards that provide clear views of critical metrics with various packages in Python, Excel, or data visual tools such as Tableau, Google Looker Studio, and Power BI.
-Modeling supervised and unsupervised machine learning algorithms using various methods such as simple and multiple regression models, clustering with K-Means, using statistical libraries (numpy, scipy, scikit-learn, statsmodels, etc) to make predictions.
-Storytelling and communicating the data into valuable findings and actionable insights into various strategic decisions based on current business performance and/or potential.
+A passionate analyst and scientist in data roles who is eager to contribute my skills to a dynamic team.
+Recently completed a rigorous Data Science Bootcamp at Dibimbing to develop and deliver the best competencies, then equipped with the tools and knowledge to extract meaningful insights from complex datasets.

+I thrive on exploring data, uncovering hidden patterns, and translating those insights.
+My experience in end-to-end data projects, including predictive modeling, customer segmentation, A/B testing, Cohort & Pareto analysis, and dashboard visualization, has honed my ability to deliver actionable recommendations.

+Transform the power of data to inform decision-making.
+With my strong analytical skills, problem-solving mindset, and collaborative spirit, I’m confident in my ability to add value to the team and help you achieve your goals.

 * 🌍  I'm based in Indonesia
-* 🖥️  See my portfolio at [Data journey with Riza](http://github.com/rijajir/starting_git)
+* 🖥️  See my portfolio at [Data journey with Riza](https://docs.google.com/presentation/d/1eyigZklpiCX29hgpZo3uayTrg72rZXefDHl0_g9qRuo/edit?usp=sharing)
 * ✉️  You can contact me at [rizarfiqih@gmail.com](mailto:rizarfiqih@gmail.com)
-* 🌱  I'm learning Data Science at dibimbing.id
+* 🌱  I'm learning Data Science at Dibimbing.id
 * 🤝  I'm open to collaborating on Data Science, Data Analytics, & Machine Learning projects
 * ⚡  I'm currently crafting splendid projects with various datasets to show my branding in Data roles
-* 🤔  I’m currently open for : A new job opportunity, [Link to My Resume](https://drive.google.com/file/d/1tLZx_z4KUn483QhKUehIP-2g0H-DpUEp/view?usp=drive_link)
+* 🤔  I’m currently open for a new job opportunity

 ### Skills